All-optical programming of polarization singularities in a photonic-crystal laser: Methods

 Energy–momentum dispersions were measured using a custom-built back-focal-plane (BFP) imaging setup.
 The Fourier plane of a $\times 100$ microscope objective (NA = 0.8) was imaged onto the entrance slit of a grating spectrometer (HRS-500MS-NI, Princeton Instruments).
 The sample was mounted such that its $x$-axis, corresponding to the $\Gamma$–$K$ direction of the honeycomb lattice, was aligned with the slit.
 The spectrum dispersed by the grating was detected using a two-dimensional InGaAs camera (NIRvana HS, Princeton Instruments), providing simultaneous access to $k_x$ and optical energy.
 To measure the $\Gamma$–$M$ dispersion, the sample was rotated such that its $y$-axis aligned with the slit, providing access to $k_y$.
 Angle-resolved reflectivity [Fig.~\ref{fig:2}(d)] and angle-resolved photoluminescence [Figs.~\ref{fig:3}(b) and \ref{fig:5}(b)] are acquired using the same setup but with different illumination sources: a broadband halogen lamp for reflectivity and a femtosecond laser (800nm, Coherent Chameleon Ultra II) for photoluminescence.

 Real-space and momentum-space far-field intensity and polarization maps [Figs.~\ref{fig:2}(e-g), \ref{fig:4}(d-g), and \ref{fig:Extended_Figure_1}] are obtained on the same optical platform operated in a tomographic configuration, in which either the BFP plane or the object plane was scanned relative to the spectrometer slit while selecting different polarization analyzers.
 This method, which yields quantitative polarization-resolved images in both $(k_x,k_y)$ and $(x,y)$, is described in detail in our previous study~\cite{cueff_fourier_2024}.
+For a detailed description of the optical setup refer to the Supplementary Information.